Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

 Interesting because the beef has never been heated in the first place.
 Obviously, this sticker was intended for another product.

 Beef Bulgogi translates to “fire meat” and is made from thin slices of beef that are marinated and then grilled.

-This style of beef is eaten all throughout Korea and is also extremely popular in America.
+This style of beef is eaten throughout Korea and is extremely popular in America.

 Bulgogi Beef is typically made with tender cuts such as ribeye, tenderloin, or prime sirloin.

 The marinade is typically a sweet soy-based marinade/sauce that is flavored with classic ingredients such as garlic, sesame, and ginger.

 Costco Cost Comparison - Korean BBQ Bulgogi

 How much is the beef bulgogi at Costco?

 Costco’s Bulgogi Beef now sells for $7.49 a pound and can be purchased in a 3-pound tray.

 A few months ago, the package would sell for $6.99 a pound, and pre-pandemic bulgogi would go for only $5.99 a pound.